Married couples remember their first home, but these particular couples also remember yours.

 “There’s definitely an army behind us,” Hillary states, adding their success would not be possible without the support of friends, co-workers and even grandparents.
 “It’s tremendously important and I can’t underscore enough our office support.”

 Allison attributes learning the tricks of the trade early to her father’s real estate career, which they both passed on to David when he joined them.
 Not only did she have incredible business partners—her dad and husband—but also supportive family members who helped with the kids when they had to meet with clients at all hours.

-As a “work-linked” couple, it’s the internal support from each other that solidifies and strengthens, according to Merideth Ferguson, lead author of the study, “The supportive spouse at work: Does being work-linked help?” published in the Journal of Occupational Health Psychology.
+As “work-linked” couples, it’s the internal support from each other that solidifies and strengthens, according to Merideth Ferguson.
+He is the lead author of the study, “The supportive spouse at work: Does being work-linked help?”.

-Though a significant amount of challenges accompany working together, this study found couples who share a workplace or occupation had a closeness that benefited their marriage, as they may be able to support each other in unique ways.
+This study found couples who share a workplace or occupation had a closeness that benefited their marriage.
+They may be able to support each other in unique ways.
 About one-fifth of the 639 men and women recruited for the study had the same job as their spouse.
-Results from the questionnaires about work-family balance and their satisfaction in relation to their job and family, showed that “work-linked” couples had twice as much satisfaction.
+Results from the questionnaires about work-family balance showed that “work-linked” couples had twice as much satisfaction.

-“To be able to meet incredible people from all walks of life, from all over the country, of all ages, all ethnicities and make wonderful friends—it’s the most gratifying thing I can think of,” Daniel says.
+“We meet incredible people from all walks of life, of all ages and make wonderful friends.
+It’s the most gratifying thing I can think of,” Daniel says.
 “But to do it with your wife, that’s just icing on the cake.”

 Apparently, though, all this working-couple togetherness can get a little sticky.
-Our dynamic duos agreed emphatically about one of the most important secrets to their success.
+Our couples agreed emphatically about one of the most important secrets to their success.

 What was it?